 At northerly latitudes, the radiant of the shower is out all night long.
 The radiant point of the Ursid shower rises upward throughout the night, and reaches its highest point for the night just before dawn.

-Bottom line: In 2015, you can try watching meteors in the annual Ursid shower beginning around December 19 or 20, but the bright waxing moon will obstruct the view in 2015.
-The peak numbers will probably happen before dawn on December 23, but meteors in this annual shower are active for several days around the December solstice.
+Bottom line: In 2016, you can try watching meteors in the annual Ursid shower beginning around December 18 or 19, but the waning moon will somewhat obstruct the predawn viewing in 2016.
+The peak numbers will probably happen before dawn on December 22, but meteors in this annual shower are active for several days around the December solstice.
 As many as 100 meteors per hour have been seen – but only in short bursts.
-You might see 5 to 10 meteors per hour in a dark sky, but moonlight will probably lessen the number in 2015.
+You might see 5 to 10 meteors per hour in a dark sky, but moonlight might lessen the number in 2016.
 The radiant point is in the Little Dipper asterism in the northern sky.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.